First Price vs. Second Price Auction Explained

 Second-Price Auction Benefits

-• Potentially Lower Costs – Advertisers might win the auction by only paying slightly more than the second-highest bid.
-This can lead to cost savings compared to a first-price auction.
+• Potentially Lower Costs – Advertisers might win the auction by paying only slightly more than the second-highest bid, which can lead to cost savings compared to a first-price auction.

 • Encourages Truthful Bidding – Knowing they won’t pay their full bid amount, advertisers are incentivized to bid more accurately, reflecting their true valuation of the item or ad space.